Sauhard04/Sauhard04/README.md

 # Hi, I'm Sauhard Kaushik 👋

 Welcome to my GitHub!
 I'm a passionate software engineer and an enthusiastic problem-solver, always looking for innovative solutions to real-world challenges.
-Whether it's building a full-stack application or diving deep into development fundamentals, I enjoy crafting clean, efficient, and scalable code.
+Whether it's building a full-stack application or diving deep into development fundamentals, I enjoy crafting clean, efficient, and scalable code and find it easy to utilize the power of various AI agents.

 ## 🚀 About Me

-- 🔭 Currently working on: EasyCode-One Step Destination For Many POTD's
+- 🔭 Currently working on: PrepHub-the exam preparation website
-- 🌱 I’m currently learning: DSA+WebDev
+- 🌱 I’m currently learning: DSA+MERN
 - 👯 I’m looking to collaborate on: Websites optimization and development
 - 🤔 Ask me about: DSA,MERN stack,Computer Fundamentals,etc.
 - 💬 Feel free to reach out to me on [linked in](https://www.linkedin.com/in/sauhard-kaushik-1a1797250/)